Skip to main content

 Version: 5.x.x

-Next.js with pages router
+Next.js with Pages Router

-Check our Next pages router example application
+You can also check the Next pages router example application to learn more.

 Prerequisites

-4. Generated API key for your project
+4. API key of your Tolgee project.

 Prepare your next-config